-Participants who have been notified of an intended granting of an exclusive licence by another participant to a third party established in a third country which is not associated to FP7 should inform the Commission of the intended granting if they have serious concerns about it (Article 18.6 RfP).
+Participants who have been notified of an intended granting of an exclusive licence by another participant to a third party established in a third country which is not associated to FP7 should inform the Commission of the intended granting if they have serious concerns about it (Article 18.6 RfP), unless it concerns a grant for which the EC Grant agreement already foresees that the Commission shall not object (see above).
 This will entitle the Commission to use its right to object.